Acura has a two-pronged approach to the crossover market. But which one should you be eyeing?

 SEE ALSO: Acura MDX Sport Hybrid Review

-Bottom Line: Both cars are extroverted foils to some of its staid and upright competition, a few of whom make watching paint dry a fun-filled adventure.
-You won’t lose either of these rigs in a crowded parking lot, especially if you select a good colur like Performance Red or Apex Blue.
+Bottom Line: Both cars are extroverted foils to some of the more staid and upright competition, a few of whom make watching paint dry a fun-filled adventure.
+You won’t lose either of these rigs in a crowded parking lot, especially if you select a good color like Performance Red or Apex Blue.

-Acura RDX: Exactly 40 inches of headroom is available the RDX front rows, with 38 inches of space afforded to those in the back seat.
-Legroom is a vast 42 inches up front, more than even the bigger corporate cousin Honda Pilot, demonstrating the RDX’s efficient packaging.
+Acura RDX: Exactly 40.0 inches of headroom is available the RDX front row, with 38.0 inches of space afforded to those in the back seat.
+Legroom is a vast 42.0 inches up front, more than even the bigger corporate cousin Honda Pilot, demonstrating the RDX’s efficient packaging.
 The EPA pegs total passenger volume at 104 cubic feet.

 Comparison shoppers should be aware of Acura’s, um, creative way of measuring interior space.
 Two sets of numbers are generally given, the larger of which includes space between seats and including any underfloor storage.
 Using this metric, the RDX has 31.1 cubic feet of cargo area behind its rear seat, 79.8 cubes with that row folded down and out of the way.

-Acura MDX: Perhaps surprisingly, the larger MDX has slightly less headroom for front passengers than the RDX, so make sure to take an extended test drive before signing on the dotted line.
+Acura MDX: Perhaps surprisingly, the larger MDX has slightly less headroom for front passengers than the RDX (38.5 inches), so make sure to take an extended test drive before signing on the dotted line.
 Middle- and third-row noggin space is on par with the RDX’s back seat.
-Legroom is about the same in the front and middle seating areas but falls to an elf-like 28.1 inches in the third row.
+Legroom is about the same in the front and middle seating areas but falls to an elf-like 29.0 inches in the third row.
 Passenger volume is 132 cubic feet.

 Every version of the Acura MDX offers the same amount of cargo space, regardless of the number of driven wheels.
-Behind the third row, owner will be able to pack 15.8 cubic feet of gear.
-Folding that seat opens things up to the tune of 43.4 cubes, while a cavernous 90.9 cubic feet of space stands at the ready if all seats behind the driver and front seat passenger are stowed.
+Behind the third row, and using the tricksy Honda measurements, owners will be able to pack 18.1 cubic feet of gear.
+Folding that seat opens things up to the tune of 48.4 cubes, while a cavernous 95.0 cubic feet of space stands at the ready if all seats behind the driver and front seat passenger are stowed.

 Bottom Line: If hauling more than five people is a frequent task, the MDX will suit the task if those relegated to the third row are not of NBA stature.
-However, thanks to a slightly newer design and great packaging choices, the RDX may actually be the better choice for couples or families whose numbers do not exceed four.
+However, the smaller Acura isn’t exactly a pipsqueak, and the RDX may actually be the better choice for couples or families whose numbers do not exceed four.
 When it comes to cargo capacity however, the MDX is more commodious in every measure thanks to a larger footprint.

-Acura RDX: No matter how much cheddar you splash out on a 2020 Acura RDX, one will find a turbocharged 2.0L four-cylinder engine under its hood making 272 horsepower and 280lb.-ft of torque.
-It is mated to a ten-speed automatic transmission with flappy paddles on the steering wheel adding a bit of zing to the morning commute.
+Acura RDX: No matter how much cheddar you splash out on an Acura RDX, one will find a turbocharged 2.0-liter four-cylinder engine under its hood making 272 horsepower and 280 lb-ft of torque.
+It is mated to a 10-speed automatic transmission with flappy paddles on the steering wheel adding a bit of zing to the morning commute.
 Power going to all four corners is optional, branded under the most excellent banner of Super Handling All-Wheel Drive.

-Front-wheel drive versions are rated by the EPA at 20mpg in city driving and 27mpg on the highway.
-Like the RDX, adding power to all four wheels subtracts a single mpg from both figures.
-Hybrid versions have also earned a 27mpg rating for its highway cycle but does much better in the city at 26mpg.
+Ignoring the Type S, front-wheel drive versions are rated by the EPA at 19 mpg in city driving and 26 mpg on the highway.
+Adding power to all four wheels subtracts a single mpg from the latter figure, but curiously not the city.